-Healthy Baked Eggplant Stacks, a delicious appetizer that is bursting with fantastic flavours.
-A lot lighter than the classic eggplant parmesan, but as yummy.
+Healthy Baked Aubergine Stacks, a delicious appetizer that is bursting with fantastic flavours.
+A lot lighter than the classic aubergine parmigiana, but as yummy.

 While I do agree that frying does make anything taste nicer, baking is not only healthier, but, done properly, can be as delicious.

 Aubergines tend to suck up oil like a sponge, and this is one reason I'm so against the idea of frying them.
 They will be too greasy for my taste, so, why not enjoy them baked?

 This traditional Italian dish is absolutely beautiful.
 Melanzane alla parmigiana, what's called in Italian, is incredibly satisfying for a vegetarian dish.
 Whoever said that vegetables are boring, clearly didn't try this aubergine parmesan.